 From the Tasks tab, you can view information about configuration downloads and firmware upgrades that have already occurred, are in progress, or are scheduled to take place at a later time.
 You can also delete or reschedule selected tasks.
-Figure 1-8 shows the Tasks page.
+The following figure shows the Tasks page.